clu0/diffindiff/README.md

 # diffindiff: Robust Non-parametric Difference-in-differences estimation

-This package implements methods for non-parametric difference-in-differences estimation, as proposed by Hirshberg and Wager (2017).
+This package implements methods for non-parametric difference-in-differences estimation, as proposed by Lu, Nie, Wager (2019).
 We consider a setup where we observe data `(X, Y, S, T)` generated according to the following model:
 ```